cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 - **Reading Assignment:** none

 - **Exercise:**
-Congratulations, you made it through the whole class!
-Now it is time for the final (big!) exercise!
-Try to find a new network protocol for which there is absolutely no work available that analyzes covert channels in this protocol (use [Google Scholar](https://scholar.google.com) to find such works).
+Congratulations, you made it through the whole class! **Now it is time for the final (big!) exercise!** Try to find a new network protocol for which there is absolutely no work available that analyzes covert channels in this protocol (use [Google Scholar](https://scholar.google.com) to find such works).
 Next, analyze the protocol regarding all known hiding patterns and describe all covert channels that you found using the unified description method.
 If you like, submit your paper to a conference (or: let me know and I can potentially link the paper at least here).

-___

-### *maybe*: Week 8.
-Extension (e.g. lectures by invited experts)

-If someone likes to contribute own lectures, then I am happy to link them here (e.g. your YouTube videos and slides).
-E.g. on VoIP stego, reversible stego, history of stego, ...
+EOF.